The neuroscience of empathy, trust and social cognition provides one of the framework's load-bearing empirical anchors.

-Katalin Gothard's thirty years researching the neural basis of social behaviour, trust and empathy in primates provides the biological evidence confirming what the framework argues.
+Katalin Gothard's thirty years researching the neural basis of social behaviour, trust and empathy in primates provides one of the framework's load-bearing empirical anchors.
+Her work sits alongside Damásio on somatic markers, Barrett on emotion construction and the broader clinical literature on antisocial and exploitative behaviour.

 Every village had someone who watched – someone outside the intimate bonds, who held the community's long memory and could see what those inside the relationship could not.
 The book calls her the grandmother.
 Gothard's research has identified and measured the specific neural mechanisms that made her function work.
 The science does not replace the ancient practice.
 It explains why it worked.